 Now, let’s see a few more examples to understand how the DECIMAL function works:

-- The length of the text must be less than or equal to 255 characters.
-If the length exceeds 255 characters, the formula would give an error.
+The length of the text must be less than or equal to 255 characters.
+If the length exceeds 255 characters, the formula gives an error.

-- #VALUE! error occurs when text argument or radix is outside its constraints
+#VALUE! error occurs when the text argument or radix is outside its constraints

 When the given text argument is more than 255 characters.

 When the radix given is non-numeric.

 The radix should be either greater than or equal to 2 (binary or base 2).
 Also, it should be less than or equal to 36 (base 36).
 If the given radix is greater than 10, the function will use numeric values (0-9) and the letters A-Z as needed.
 For example, base 17 would use 0-9 and A-G whereas base 36 would use 0-9 and A-Z.